nameis-DarkRaven/startup/README.md

 ## CSS

+### Deliverable
+- [x] HTML Pages - home page, clicker page, and about page with my elevator pitch; each page has similar coloring but unique body layouts
+- [x] Links - there are links at the top of each page to each other page, formatted the same for easy use
+- [x] Web API - When the page loads (including reloads), the background changes to a random duck picture
+- [x] Images - There is a picture of the eyes of a duck, meant to be a "single-celled duck" to be clikced on the clicker page
+- [x] DB/Login - login and register buttons have decent formatting with placeholder text to guide the user
+- [x] Websocket - There is a count placeholder on the duck clicker page, which has been formatted to stand out
+- [x] Text - There is a scrolling text bar at the bottom of the clicker page.
+- [x] Buttons - the buttons that are to be clicked bounce when they are clicked

 ### Notes
 - [MDN](https://developer.mozilla.org/en-US/) is used for HTML, CSS, and JavaScript documentation.
 - CSS is formatted as follows: